-This is the first of a two part, in-depth course examining the concepts of cost and managerial accounting.
-Major topics include the following: cost-volume profit-analysis, relevant costs and short-term decision making, responsibility accounting, standard costing and variance analysis, and product costing and cost flow.
+This course is the second of a two part, in-depth course examining the concepts of cost and managerial accounting initiated in BA2130.
+Topics include the following: cost-volume-profit analysis, relevant costing and short-term decision making.

-PREREQUISITE:
+PREREQUISITE: BA2130 Cost Accounting I